There are so many Uppababy vista configurations, making it the best pushchair we’ve ever used.

 The Uppababy vista main seat has an astonishing 50lbs weight limit (six year old Arlo hasn’t reached that weight yet, let alone three year old Rory).
 The rumble seat will last up to 2.5 stone, so 3.5 year old Rory still has half a stone to go – ample time whilst he’s transitioning to full time walking.
 And both seats have adjustable hoods – simply slide the hood up the frame to lend more head room for your older child.

 The photo above was taken during a holiday in Cornwall.
 We were walking a steep stretch of the coastal path and even six year old Arlo needed a little buggy board break.
 The Uppababy Vista had no issues whatsoever handling three children on board at once, whilst remaining an easy push.
-I’ve tried other buggy boards in the past but the piggy back board by Uppababy is my favourite so far – I will talk about that more in my next post.
+I’ve tried other buggy boards in the past but the piggy back board by Uppababy is my favourite so far.

 Adaptors for our Maxi Cosi Group 0 car seat come included as standard with the Uppababy Vista.
 I was expecting to have to buy them on top as with the other travel systems we’ve had in the past, so this was a really surprising bonus and a thoughtful inclusion from Uppababy.

 The Uppababy Vista fulfils all of my travel system wishlist requirements, and way more.
-It actually goes above and beyond what I expect from a pushchair by being so easy to use and adapt.
+It actually goes above and beyond what I expect from a pushchair by being so easy to use and adapt into all the many and varied Uppababy Vista configurations.

 Having our Uppababy Vista has made an incredible difference to the ease of carting around our newborn and our toddler (and very occasionally our six year old).
 Looking back, I can’t believe that I didn’t have a double pushchair when Arlo was two and Rory was born.
 It was 100% the right decision to get a pushchair that is fully adaptable for all the needs of our growing family.